One of the main features of Satpy is its ability to read various satellite

 data formats.
-However, it does not currently provide any functionality for
+However, it currently only provides limited methods for

 through the local system, either as a local directory or network